FICO® Mortgage Direct License Program

 Frequently Asked Questions

-To increase choice and optionality for industry participants, FICO is introducing two alternate pricing models.
-FICO’s new performance model is built on successful mortgage funding and reflects the FICO® Score’s critical role in enabling mortgage liquidity and reducing lender costs.
-Under the new performance model, the royalty fee for the FICO Score will be $4.95 per score, which represents a 50% reduction in average per score fees into the tri-merge resellers, a reduction achieved by eliminating credit bureau mark-ups.
+To increase choice and optionality for industry participants, FICO is introducing alternate pricing models for the Classic FICO® Score.
+FICO’s performance model is built on successful mortgage funding and reflects the FICO® Score’s critical role in enabling mortgage liquidity and reducing lender costs.
+Under the performance model, the royalty fee for the Classic FICO Score will be $4.95 per score, which represents a 50% reduction in average per score fees into the tri-merge resellers, a reduction achieved by eliminating credit bureau mark-ups.
+With this model, users can also bundle in FICO Score 10T for no fee.

 Under the FICO® Mortgage Direct License Program, FICO will now take on functions previously managed by the three nationwide credit bureaus, including advertising, marketing, sales, licensing, reporting, auditing, etc. We can deliver these functions more efficiently and we are passing savings onto lenders.

-The funded loan fee applies only to closed loans and further recognizes that the FICO® Score’s value extends beyond lenders and borrowers who benefit greatly when it is subsequently shared by lenders with mortgage insurers, the GSEs, investors, rating agencies and others to facilitate reliability and consistency in the pricing, funding and risk sharing of borrowers’ closed loans, all of which promotes market liquidity and safety and soundness, and delivers lower overall costs to borrowers.
-A funded loan fee of $33 per borrower per score recognizes the FICO Score’s downstream utility for mortgage insurers, GSEs, investors, rating agencies, and other market participants.
-The funded loan fee replaces fees previously charged for re-issue of FICO Scores, enabling broad use by participants in the originating market.
+The funded loan fee applies only to closed loans and further recognizes that the FICO® Score’s value extends beyond lenders and borrowers when the score is shared with mortgage insurers, the GSEs, investors, rating agencies, and others to facilitate reliability and consistency in the pricing, funding, and risk sharing of borrowers’ closed loans.
+These actions promote and enable market liquidity, safety and soundness, which result in lower overall cost to borrowers.

 Your tri-merge reseller can confirm if they are partnering with FICO to process the FICO® Score.
 If so, you do not need to do anything, your tri-merge reseller will use this new pricing model for the FICO Score.
 If your tri-merge reseller is not participating, you can suggest they contact FICO at directlicenseprogram@fico.com to join the program.